DolibarrLabs/dolibase/README.md

 1. **Disable automatic check for module updates**:

-   Dolibase may check automatically for a newer module(s) version(s) on [Dolistore](https://www.dolistore.com/) & this feature may slowdown your modules list page if you have a slow connection or if you are using many modules based on dolibase, so to disable the feature for all the modules at once:
+   Dolibase may check automatically for a newer module(s) version(s) on [Dolistore](https://www.dolistore.com/) & it may slowdown your modules list page if you have a slow connection or if you are using many modules based on dolibase, so to disable this feature for all the modules at once:

       - Go to **Home** > **Setup** > **Modules** > **Other setup**.
-      - Then add a new entry as `DOLIBASE_DISABLE_CHECK_FOR_UPDATES` & give it the value `1`.
+      - Add a new entry as `DOLIBASE_DISABLE_CHECK_FOR_UPDATES` & give it the value `1`.
       - Confirm using **Add** button & that's it.

 2. **Enable experimental & development modules**: